finos/morphir/docs/modeling/modeling-finance.md

 Notice that a market price doesn't have a specific value associated with it since it moves with the market but a limit price would have a specific price limit.
 In order to take full advantage of this flexibility you should use a pattern match to branch out on the various cases.
-[Here](pattern-match.md) is some more information on how to use pattern matches effectively.

 ## Special case: enumerations